 One eye is corrected for distance vision and the other for near vision.

 The brain adapts to using each eye for different tasks.
+Care must be taken to avoid too much difference in prescription between eyes to avoid imbalace.

 Most patients experience improved vision within a few days.